 - Individuals in the top tax bracket (earning $400,000 or more annually) would see an increase in income tax from 37 percent to 39.6 percent, the level it was before Trump’s 2017 tax breaks

 - Capital gains of more than $1 million would be taxed as standard income, at 39.6 percent

 - Increase Social Security revenue by introducing a 12.4 percent payroll tax on wages above $400,000 per year

 - Provides tax credits linked to sustainable energy

 - Overall, the top 1 percent of earners would bring in 13 to 18 percent less income after tax, every other American would lose 0.4 to 0.6 percent more to taxes

 - The corporate tax rate would be raised to 28 percent, from 21 percent now

 - Introduction of a minimum tax on companies’ book profits of 15 percent on companies with at least $100 million in annual income

-While this isn’t a full deep dive into Biden’s tax plan, it’s a good overview of where tax rates are expected to change.
+While this isn’t a full dive into the Biden tax plan, it’s a good overview of where rates may change.
 For a more in-depth look at Biden’s current tax proposals, the Committee for a Responsible Federal Budget analyzed the proposed changes at length.

-More policies may be introduced or scrapped before Biden takes office, should he win, and nothing is set in stone now anyway.
+More policies may be introduced or scrapped before Biden takes office, should he win, and nothing is set in stone.
 Regardless, it’s always a good idea to have a solid sense of what politicians want to do with your money.